How To: Feed Sourdough Starter

 Tip 2: Feeding Sourdough Starter

 Learning how to feed sourdough starter is one of the most fundamental parts of baking with sourdough.
 While this is not difficult, it can take a bit to get the hang of.
+The rule of thumb for basic sourdough starter is to feed it equal amounts, by weight, of starter, water and flour.
+This is considered a 1:1:1 feeding ratio.

-Tip 3: Determine Your Baking Schedule
+Tip 4: Determine Your Baking Schedule

-While the most important part of feeding and maintaining a sourdough starter is the actual feeding, a big part of the learning curve is learning how much you’ll actually be baking with your sourdough starter and discard.
+While the most important part of feeding and maintaining a sourdough starter is the actual feeding, a big part of the learning curve is learning how much you’ll actually be baking with your active sourdough starter and discard.
 This will affect where you store it and how often you feed it.

 If you plan on baking daily or a few times a week, you’ll want to keep your starter at room temperature and feed it daily.
 This will keep it warm and active whenever you’re ready for it!
+I keep mine right on my counter, but you could also store it in a cupboard.

 You’ll know your starter has begun to deflate by the slide marks left on your jar!